vishvAsa/AgamaH_vaiShNavaH/gauDIyaH/tattvam/vishvAsaH/nitya-karma-tiraskAra-vyavasthAH.md

 shrIdharI is not more natural at all.
 It's more a lazy annotation, rather than a proper commentary (many a time he explains one word in a verse and leaves it).
 Early commentators likely did not have access to - say - vIrarAghava's bhAgavata commentary (0 hits in ShaT-sandarbha).

+## आश्रमय-त्यागे प्रत्युक्तिः
+> Srila Rupa Goswami was a Mahabhagwata an exalted devotee.
+So there was no need for him to practice the nitya or naimitika dharma.

+Here we disagree (I understand the gauDIya - more properly R&S - perspective is different). mahAbhAgavata-s do need to follow varNAshramadharma.

+chaitanya took sannyAsa and followed it strictly, though a mahAbhAgavata.
+So did gopAla-bhaTTa.

+rUpa and sanAtana didn't. jIva didn't. sanAtana abandoned his wife, gave up gRhastha dharma, did not take up sannyAsa - why and on what basis?